consoledotdev/home/content/interviews/teleport-ev-kontsevoy.md

 ### Find out more

-[Teleport](https://goteleport.com//) is an open source access control plane.
-It was featured as an "Interesting Tool" in the
-[Console newsletter](https://console.dev) on 16 Dec 2021.
-This interview was
-conducted on 29 Nov 2021.
+[Teleport](https://goteleport.com/) is an open source access control plane.
+It was featured as an "Interesting Tool" in the [Console newsletter](https://console.dev) on 16 Dec 2021 and 28 Jul 2022.
+This interview was conducted on 29 Nov 2021.